exasol/public-knowledgebase/Database-Features/resolving-the-JDBC-import-hang.md

 ## Solution

-In this case, you should disable the security manager by adding NOSECURITY=YES to the settings.cfg file associated with the relevant MS SQL JDBC driver, and then upload the updated file to BucketFS.
+In this case, you should try disabling the security manager by adding NOSECURITY=YES to the settings.cfg file associated with the relevant MS SQL JDBC driver, and then upload the updated file to BucketFS.

 ### Example